quinn0823/apple-siri-voice-navigation/README.md

 ## "Let Me Help You!"

-If you'd like to help improve this project, you can edit the JSON file and create a pull request if you find any mistake.
+You can view all the files for this project here.
+You can edit the JSON file and create a pull request if you find any mistake.
 You can also create a copy of [template.json](template.json) to add support for another language.

 ### File Structure